 51. The Protestant Reformation: Martin Luther

 In 1482, Johan Reuchlin, one of the first German humanists, travelled to Italy, specifically to Florence and Rome, to receive a more thorough education on the new ideas of the time.
 There he had contact with the Neoplatonic Academy which influenced greatly his studies, in particular with the Marquis of Mirandola.
 From that moment he became fascinated with the Christian Qabbalistic view, rather than the Hermetic one.
 It was also in Italy that Reuchlin studied Hebrew with Obadiah Sforno, a Talmudist rabbi from Cesena.
-His first work to stand out was the De verbo mirifico (1494): a dialogue between a Greek philosopher, a Qabbalist and a Christian.
-In order to assure the “initiatic” orthodoxy of the text, Reuchlin makes the Jewish rabbi the main character, thus placing both the Platonic philosophy and the Christian religion under the protection of the Qabbalistic magic.
+His first work to stand out was the De verbo mirifico (1494): a dialogue between a Greek philosopher1, a Qabbalist and a Christian.
+In order to assure the “initiatic” orthodoxy of the text, Reuchlin makes the Jewish rabbi the main character, thus placing both the Platonic philosophy and the Christian religion under the protection of the Qabbalistic magic2.
 In fact, although effective, the Platonic and Neoplatonic magic did not provide sufficient spiritual guarantees due to the unclear standing of the pagan powers.
 The Qabbalah, on the other hand, based on the evocation in Hebrew of angels and of the names of Yehovah, assured the positive nature of the forces called into action.
 Therefore, Christians were able to find in it the proof of the divinity of Christ and the confirmation of the Christian revelation.
-As a matter of fact, with the addition of a shin in its centre, the tetragrammaton became Yehshuah, Jesus.
+As a matter of fact, with the addition of a shin in its centre, the tetragrammaton became Yehshuah, Jesus3.
 However, the dialogue between the three sages eventually comes down to a mere description of a ceremonial magic to summon “angels”.
-In 1517, Reuchlin published his major work: De arte cabalistica.
+In 15174, Reuchlin published his major work: De arte cabalistica.
 In this treatise he demonstrates a better knowledge of the Jewish Qabbalah, as evidenced by the numerous sources cited.
-This was probably due to the expulsion of Jews from Spain in 1492.
+This was probably due to the expulsion of Jews from Spain in 14925.
 On that occasion, many Qabbalists moved to Italy bringing their libraries with them.
 Also De arte cabalistica is structured around a dialogue between three wise men: a Qabbalist, a Pythagorean (de facto, an Hermeticist) and a Muslim.
 The Catholic is clearly no longer among the sages.
-The Pythagorean replaces the Platonist of his previous work, thus showing Reuchlin’s intent to have the Qabbalistic numerology coinciding with the Pythagorean one.
+The Pythagorean replaces the Platonist of his previous work, thus showing Reuchlin’s intent to have the Qabbalistic numerology coinciding with the Pythagorean one6.
 There is no doubt that Reuchlin had influence on Martin Luther through his nephew Melanchthon, who was the closest collaborator of the Protestant reformer.
 However, this influence did not properly concern the intellectualist approach of the humanist to the Qabbalah.
 Luther was a rustic commoner, not very inclined to cultural abstractions.
 Nevertheless, he was also well aware that his desire to eliminate the Catholic priestly tradition led inevitably to a return to the Jewish origins of Christianity.
 Initially, in fact, Luther preached a reunification of the two Semitic religions, convinced as he was that, in this perspective, the Jews would have easily accepted Jesus as their Messiah.
 In fact, this also explains the renewed importance of the Old Testament for the Protestant reform which, in the long run, overshadowed the Gospel itself.
 However, within fifteen years, this Lutheran pro-Jewish feeling led to unexpected results.
 The Jews maintained their refusal to recognize the Christ as their Messiah and, more importantly, many of Luther’s followers began to get circumcised and to convert to Judaism.
-This prompted Luther, a man of uncontrollable outbursts of anger, to adopt increasingly severe positions against the Jewish, so much that in 1543 he published the book About the Jews and their lies (Von den Juden und ihren Lügen), which sparked a real anti-Semitic persecution.
+This prompted Luther, a man of uncontrollable outbursts of anger, to adopt increasingly severe positions against the Jewish, so much that in 1543 he published the book About the Jews and their lies (Von den Juden und ihren Lügen), which sparked a real anti-Semitic persecution7.

 Martin Luther was born in 1483 to a peasant family.
 The father, who became a miner, took advantage of the climate of social confusion typical of the time of communes and quickly managed to climb up to the lowest ranks of the new bourgeoisie.
 This allowed Martin to access Law studies, thus carrying on his father’s plan of social climbing.
 Nonetheless, Luther’s cultural education remained rather superficial.
-Because he was a follower of Ockham’s nominalism, he excelled in dialectics rather than in doctrine.
+Because he was a follower of Ockham’s nominalism8, he excelled in dialectics rather than in doctrine.
 Tormented by an inconstant nature, he fluctuated between visionary exaltations and dark depressions, fearful of God and tempted by the devil.
-And as a result of a sign from heaven, Luther became an Augustinian monk in search of a little cloistered peace.
-For a brief time, he was able to repress his lustful temperament and his intolerance for authority.
+And as a result of a sign from heaven9, Luther became an Augustinian monk in search of a little cloistered peace.
+For a brief time, he was able to repress his lustful temperament and his intolerance for authority10.
 However, he found the theme of divine justice, which he hated and feared, unbearable.
-He eventually found a solution to his annoyance: the divine justice implies that God justifies everyone indiscriminately.
+He eventually found a solution to his annoyance: the divine justice implies that God justifies everyone indiscriminately11.
 A sense of hatred for tradition began to arise in him.
 Tradition requires obedience and, hence, he was under the obligation to continuously repress the centrifugal forces of his own individualism.
-Thus, between 1517 and 1518 Luther began conceiving the idea of a “return” to early Christianity.
-Early Christianity could only be imagined by reading the Gospel; consequently, he rejected any transmission of ritual and doctrinal order.
+Thus, between 1517 and 151812 Luther began conceiving the idea of a “return” to early Christianity13.
+Early Christianity could only be imagined by reading the Gospel; consequently, he rejected any transmission of ritual and doctrinal order14.
 By amputating fifteen centuries of completely autonomous tradition, Luther placed his “true” Christianity back in the bosom of Judaism.
 This is the origin of the fictitious Judeo-Christianity that from that moment on has greatly gained ground up to today’s culture.
 At the same time, the Old Testament became predominant thanks to the “Protestant Bible”.
 Undoubtedly, Luther was not fully aware of this pro-Jewish turn, that was instead controlled by more sharp and dangerous minds, namely Reuchlin and his nephew Philip Melanchthon.
 The consequences of this “return to origins” were as follows:

 1. Protestantism abolished any reading, prayer, invocation or praise instituted by the Church since its foundation, validating instead only passages taken from the Bible.
-Due to its hatred towards tradition, it fiercely opposed the Latin language in favour of the vernacular, in this case German.
+Due to its hatred towards tradition15, it fiercely opposed the Latin language in favour of the vernacular, in this case German.

 2. The repealed traditional liturgical (ritual) and theological (doctrinal) teaching was replaced by the free examination of sacred texts.
 Since no authority was recognized, everyone had the right to interpret the texts at his own discretion, leaving no room for rebuttal or correction.